PalisadoesFoundation/talawa-docs/docs/git-guide/quickstart.md

  * We have tools that help you submit quality code.
 These include linters, tests and continuous integrations, code coverage percentage, etc.

- * Talawa is currently being maintained by a small group of volunteers with limited resources.Please use the following guidelines to ensure your pull request is in the best form possible:
+ * Talawa is currently being maintained by a small group of volunteers with limited resources.
+Please use the following guidelines to ensure your pull request is in the best form possible:

      1. Install the [Talawa developer environment](../../../docs/introduction/our-repositories)
      2. Ensure your Pull request passes all the tests and there are no merge conflicts associated with it.
-     3. Each Pull request should only be created if:-
+     3. Each Pull request should only be created:-
         * it has an issue associated with it
         * the issue was assigned to you
         * the issue does not have an **"unapproved"** label we do not accept pull requests without an issue associated with it.